09 Jan Cut TV Time Short

 Aim for family dinners as often as possible.
 Whether it’s a family of five or just a couple living together, the quality time spent together will both prevent you from overeating on the couch and allow you to grow closer and reconnect after a long day of school and work.
 Mindfulness matters-be present with your company and engage in active conversation.
 Ground yourself in your chair, chew carefully, take breaks between bites to speak and listen: these steps will connect you with your body and surrounding.

 Narrow down your repertoire to five TV shows.
 It’s healthy to look forward to those programs, as they provide relaxation and a good laugh.
 Streaming services like Netflix are a great way to enjoy a TV series at your own pace.
 However, did you know that certain programs and films in the Netflix library are geographically restricted due to copyright agreements?
 Nonetheless, there is a way around these limitations.
 To learn about how fast vpns can open up the Netflix catalog, regardless of which country you are in, go to websafetyadvice.com.
+Just remember to do your research to ensure that you find the right type of VPN for your device.
+For example, if you predominantly use Apple Mac computers or other Apple devices to connect to the internet, you might want to read more about some of the most popular VPN options for Mac users.
 Ultimately, the real key is quality over quantity.
-Be present while viewing—give those programs your undivided attention.
+Be present while viewing-give those programs your undivided attention.
 Chewing will distract you from the experience.
 Although tempting, try not to watch pilots for new TV shows until one of your 5 has been discontinued or is currently on a break between seasons.